oblivia-simplex/Narrativity/1_stone.md

 knows, cows are organized horizontally---they are grazers, right?
 So, between the slaughterhouse and the packing plant some terrible deformation of what it means to be a cow occurs, the axis of cowness undergoes a grotesque skew.
-How do you even fit the word \"cow\" in a building that tall?
+How do you even fit the word "cow" in a building that tall?
 What could a building with elevators possibly have to do with a cow?
 When I was a girl, I wasnt afraid of the men with electrical prods, or the smell of shit and death.
 But I was terrified